 You need a free Tesco Clubcard to apply.
 Not everyone is selected though, as it often looks for people from certain groups (but won't say which ones).
 Some people in the forum suggest you may get more freebies if you shop there.

 They won't always select you, but even if they don't, you get one point for doing the survey to apply to test a product.
-Once you rack up 50, you're automatically sent a £10 Bonusbond voucher, valid at multiple retailers, including Argos, Boots and Debenhams.
+Once you rack up 50, you're automatically sent a code that you can swap for a £10 voucher valid at your choice of retailer.

 Some MoneySavers have also been paid £35 to take part in focus groups on products in person.

 I've been a member for two years and have tested about 12 products from sanitary towels to a coat.
 My husband tested a shirt too.